 The CyberGIS Center for Advanced Digital and Spatial Studies (CyberGIS Center) was established in 2013 as a partnership among several units at the University of Illinois at Urbana-Champaign.
-CyberGIS—referred to as geographic information science and systems (GIS) based on advanced infrastructure of computing, information, and communication technologies (aka cyberinfrastructure or e-infrastructure)—represents a vibrant interdisciplinary field for bridging advanced cyberinfrastructure, geographic information science and technologies, and various geospatial knowledge domains.
+CyberGIS—referred to as geographic information science and systems (GIS) based on the advanced infrastructure of computing, information, and communication technologies (aka cyberinfrastructure or e-infrastructure)—represents a vibrant interdisciplinary field for bridging advanced cyberinfrastructure, geographic information science and technologies, and various geospatial knowledge domains.

-Spatially heterogeneous and multi-scale changes across the globe, such as population growth, climate change, competing land uses, and accelerated resource and environmental degradation, have created grand challenges ranging from energy and environmental sustainability to health and wellness.
+Spatially heterogeneous and multi-scale changes across the globe, such as population growth, climate change, competing for land uses, and accelerated resource and environmental degradation, have created grand challenges ranging from energy and environmental sustainability to health and wellness.
 To tackle these challenges, which exhibit tremendous geo and spatial complexity, requires the consideration of interactions of spatial patterns and their driving processes across a number of spatial and temporal scales by combining rich spatiotemporal data, analytics and models to form novel problem-solving approaches enabled by CyberGIS.

 CyberGIS Center vision